-"Women — brides — are deathly afraid of fats," says Devine.
+"Women—brides—are deathly afraid of fats," says Devine.
 "We've been told our entire lives that fat is going to make us fat, and most women actually find it really hard to get their fats high enough to be effective on a ketogenic diet."

 I myself had my mind blown when I was going to bed full of guacamole and waking up with a flat stomach.
 I didn't want keto to work because I missed carbs, but I couldn't deny my energy or the scale.
-Now that my "eat a s**t ton of cake" experiment was over, what would my life look like going forward?

 If you're hoping to adopt keto as an overall lifestyle, Devine has a few tips for you: First, know that you don't have to meticulously track your macros every day.
-"It's more important to understand what your plate should like," she says.
+"It's more important to understand what your plate should look like," she says.
 "As long as you're keeping serving sizes and ratios of fats to proteins to carbs in check, you don't have to count every little thing."

-A month of Keto introduced me to my own biases when it came to understanding what a balanced diet really looked like, and taught me that we have no basis to assume what someone's eating is "good" or "bad" when we haven't seen their whole picture.
+A month of Keto introduced me to my own biases when it came to understanding what a balanced diet really looked like, and it taught me that we have no basis to assume whether what someone's eating is "good" or "bad" when we haven't seen their whole picture.
 I doubt I'll do strict keto again, but I will be eating fewer carbs and more healthy fats and remaining aware of what makes my body feel at its best.

 I'm ready to continue my balancing act in the months leading up to my reception and beyond, ensuring that in my diet—and especially on my wedding day — there's plenty of room in my stomachs for cake.